amplience/dc-extension-shoppable-image/README.md

 The shoppable image extension has a rather complicated structure for the field it writes, so it's recommended that you put the schema in a partial.
 You can find the full partial definition in `shoppable-image-partial.json` in the base of this repository.

-- Log in, go to Development -> Content type schemas -> create schema -> code from scratch
+- Log in, go to Development -> Content type schemas -> Create schema -> Code from scratch
 - Enter "https://amplience.com/shoppable-image-partial" as your ID (feel free to use another ID)
 - Validation level: "partial"
 - Click "create schema"